 A. Yes, but only in certain circumstances.
-Any locum work carried out by the salaried GP would need to be on a short term deputising basis i.e. no more than 6 months.
-After the 6 month period, the post would be deemed to be a 'type 2 Practitioner'; i.e. the same as a salaried GP post for pension purposes.
+Any locum work carried out by the salaried GP would need to be on a short term deputising basis.

-Q. What happens when a GP opts out of the NHS Pension Scheme and becomes a deferred member?
+Q. What happens when a GP Provider opts out of the NHSPS and becomes a deferred member?

-A. Where a GP is considering opting in and out they need to consider the full implications such as which scheme they will be eligible to re-join and the life assurance benefit differences between being an active member and a deferred member.
+A. Where a GP Provider is considering opting out they need to consider the full implications such as which scheme they will be eligible to re-join and the life assurance benefit differences between being an active member and a deferred member.
 A Provider is required to complete a Certificate of pensionable profit to the date of opting out of the NHSPS.
 This may involve relieving overlap profits.
 The date of opting out must be noted in box I. A second Certificate may be required for the entire year for seniority purposes.

-Q. What happens if a GP opts out of the NHS Pension Scheme and then back in again during the same pension/financial year?
+Q. What happens if a GP Provider opts out of the NHSPS and then back in again during the same pension/financial year?

-A. Strictly speaking, one Certificate will be completed for the period from 1 April 2017 to the date of opting out and one from the date of opting back in to 31 March 2018.
+A. Strictly speaking, one Certificate will be completed for the period from 1 April 2018 to the date of opting out and one from the date of opting back in to 31 March 2019.
 The reason for this is that the process may involve relieving and generating overlap profits.
-Care must be taken, however, to recall that a member may at some point in 2017/18 pass a date at which continued NHSPS membership would be in the 2015 Scheme and different rules may apply for tier assessment.
+Care must be taken, however, to recall that a member may at some point in 2018/19 pass a date at which continued NHSPS membership would be in the 2015 Scheme and different rules may apply for tier assessment.
 A pragmatic approach may therefore be taken in these cases.
-If the membership is purely 1995 or 2008 Section, or there is a gap between leaving the 1995/2008 Section and joining the 2015 Scheme that is dealt with fairly using the current certificate, it may be that completion of one certificate will suffice.
+If the membership is purely 1995/2008, or there is a gap between leaving the 1995/2008 scheme and joining the 2015 scheme that is dealt with fairly using the current certificate, it may be that completion of one certificate will suffice.